jbaicoianu/janusweb/README.md

 ## Using

-There are pseveral different ways] to use JanusWeb, depending on how much control you want to have over the whole system.
+There are [several different ways](https://madjin.github.io/janus-guide/#/home/usecases) to use JanusWeb, depending on how much control you want to have over the whole system.

 ### Use our viewer